zuki/retro-v/README.md

 ## Dhrystone results (also through Verilator

-On my machine Verilator is capable of running this core with about 2 MHz clock, so I set HZ to be 500,000 (4 times less):
+On my AMD64 machine Verilator from Debian Linux is capable of running Retro-V core with about 2 MHz clock, so I set HZ to be 500,000 (4 times less to match time/cycle/instruction counter):

     Dhrystone Benchmark, Version C, Version 2.2
     Program compiled without 'register' attribute